alessandro-maccario/expense_tracker_streamlit/README.md

 ### What does this application do? 💡

 Simply put, it gives you insight into your financial expenses.
-An excel spreadsheet would do the work but, let's be honest, the result could be quite ugly and the customization of the plots can be quite daunting.
-Python & Streamlit seemed the best choice to go with.
+Python & Streamlit seemed the best choice to go with due to the easy implementation of a UI.

 This tool can immediately answer the following example questions:

-- ???
-- ???
-- ???
+- How much, in a certain timeframe, did you spend?
+- How much, in a certain timeframe, did you spend and in which category?
+- How much, in a certain timeframe, did you spend compared to the last 30 days?
+- How much did you spend monthly?
+- Comparing two months, in which month did you spend less/more and for what?

+### Discover the Dashboard 📚

+The dashboard has the following interface:

+1. ADD THE FIRST PAGE WHERE YOU LOAD THE DATA.
+ADD AN ANIMATED GIF TO SHOW WHAT HAS TO BE DONE.

+The very first thing to do when you fire up the dashboard is to load the file that contains your data.
+In the sidebar, you can click on the _Download a sample_ to get an idea of what the file should look like.
+The only boundary condition, is that the data can be found in the main sheet (for instance, using _Excel_ just one sheet with all the data).

+The **delta** value underneath the metrics, shows the current total minus the last 30 days expenses.
+If negative, you spent less (green), while if positive you spent more (red).

 KEEP READING THIS:

 - https://www.freecodecamp.org/news/how-to-write-a-good-readme-file/

 TO ANSWER HERE:

-- What your application does?

-### Dashboard explanation

-The **delta** value underneath the metrics, shows the current total minus the last 30 days expenses compare to the 'From' day.
-If negative, you spent less (green); if positive you spent more (red).